backstage/backstage/docs/getting-started/create-an-app.md

 A Backstage App is a monorepo setup with `lerna` that includes everything you need to run Backstage in your own environment.

+If you intend to develop a plugin or contribute to the Backstage project, you may want to [Run Backstage Locally](./running-backstage-locally.md) instead.

 ## Create an app

 To create a Backstage app, you will need to have